pop-pipi/Unity-RL-Traffic-Controller/README.md

 # Unity-RL-Traffic-Controller
 Unity based traffic simulator.
-Implements a reinforcement learning agent to controller traffic intersection to maximise traffic flow.
+A learning environment for a reinforcement learning agent to control traffic lights at a single intersection, training to maximise traffic flow.

 ### Requirements
 * Unity (Project requires version 2018.4.10f1 or above)